 Now, thanks to a $100,000 Beyond Sunday Grant from the Roman Catholic Foundation, Saint Joseph School has a state-of-the-art Makerspace lab!
 With the additional support from our Home & School association and other donors, we have equipped the lab with laptops, a 3D printer, a green screen, and new furniture.
 We are currently working in collaboration with the Clavius Project and several Region 6 schools to make the resources available to all of our students.
 In doing so, we hope to foster a stronger sense of community with our fellow Region 6 schools.

-SJS students in K-3 have computer class once a week and work on skills ranging from computer literacy and key recognition to STREAM-based lessons such as coding and use of the green screen.
+SJS students in K-3 have computer class each week and work on skills ranging from computer literacy and touch typing to STREAM-based lessons such as coding and use of the green screen.

-For our students in grades 4-8, computer class is held twice a week, allowing more opportunities to perfect basic computer skills while also delving more deeply into computer science topics including coding, animation, green screen application, 3D modeling/printing, and web design.
+For our students in grades 4-8, computer class is held twice a week, allowing more opportunities to perfect basic computer skills while also delving more deeply into computer science topics including coding, animation, robotics, 3D modeling/printing, and web design.

-Under the guidance of Mrs. Johnston, Mr. Almond and Miss Staten, our Clavius Project Robotics Team began in 2017.
-The 28 students in grades 6-8 work in teams of 2 to problem solve and complete programming challenges.
-Students showcase their hard work at two Jamborees, both of which are held in January.
-One will be with other Region 6 schools and is to be held at St. Pius X; and, the second will be with schools around the Archdiocese and is to be held at SLUH.
+Under the guidance of Mrs. Johnston, Mr. Almond and Mr. Ruzicka, our Clavius Project Robotics Team began in 2017.
+The students in grades 7-8 work in teams of 2 to problem solve and complete programming challenges.
+Students showcase their hard work at Jamboree, which is held in January.
+Jamboree is with schools around the Archdiocese and is held at SLUH.
 We are excited to team-up with other Region 6 schools and are thankful for the continued partnership and support of the Clavius Project at SLUH and in particular to Mr. Jeff Pitts!